avtools-io/itu-r-468-weighting/README.md

 ## Introduction

-This projects consists of a sole function named `r468`.
+This project consists of a sole function named `r468`.
 Which can be found in `weighting/filter.py`.

 The function `r468(f, kHz="1kHz")` takes a frequency value and returns a weighted dB value.
 For weightening, the ITU-R 468 standard is followed.